Hakob Manandyan: Science and the development of Armenia

-The Foundation of the University
+Manandyan and the Yerevan State University

+Foundation

-After the declaration of the First Republic of Armenia, despite ongoing wars, famine, and epidemics, the Armenian intellectuals clearly recognized the need for a national university.
-Although in Soviet-Armenian historiography the establishment of Yerevan University is presented as an achievement of the Soviet regime, in reality, the national university was already functioning successfully before Armenia was sovietized.
+After the declaration of the First Republic of Armenia, despite ongoing wars, famine, and epidemics, the Armenian intellectuals recognized the need for a national university.
+Although in Soviet-Armenian historiography the establishment of Yerevan State University is presented as an achievement of the Soviet regime, in reality, the national university was already functioning successfully before Armenia was sovietized.

-On May 16, 1919, the law “On the Opening of a University in Armenia,” adopted by the Council of Ministers of the First Republic of Armenia, considered the establishment of a university in Yerevan with four faculties: historical-linguistic, economic-legal, medical, and physical-mathematical – with a technical department.
+On 16 May 1919, a law titled “On the Opening of a University in Armenia,” adopted by the Council of Ministers of the First Republic of Armenia, considered the establishment of a university in Yerevan with four faculties: historical-linguistic, economic-legal, medical, and physical-mathematical – with a technical department.
 Professor Yuri Ghambaryan was appointed as the University Inspector.
-Due to the lack of conditions for construction in Yerevan, the University was temporarily relocated to Alexandrapol (Gyumri).
+Due to the lack of conditions for construction in Yerevan, the University was temporarily relocated to Alexandropol (Gyumri).

-In a short time, in Alexandrapol were gathered Armenian intellectuals who had studied at leading universities around the world, dedicating themselves tirelessly to the mission of educating the younger generation.
+In a short time, Armenian intellectuals who had studied at leading universities around the world were gathered in Alexandropol, dedicating themselves tirelessly to the mission of educating the younger generation.
 Among them were Hakob Manandyan, Nicholas Adontz, Joseph Orbeli, Alexander Tamanyan, Manuk Abeghyan, Hrachia Acharian, as well as prominent foreign Armenologists Nikolai Marr, Antoine Meillet, and Josef Markwart.

-On March 8, 1920, when the classes had just started, H. Manandyan requested to be appointed as a lecturer to teach "the Greek period and language of ancient Armenian bibliography, as well as the history of the development of the Armenian culture."
-In a letter dated June 12, 1920, he was informed that he had been chosen as the acting dean of the faculty and was offered to begin his duties.
+On 8 March 1920, when instruction had just started, Manandyan requested to be appointed as a lecturer to teach "the Greek period and language of ancient Armenian bibliography, as well as the history of the development of the Armenian culture".
+In a letter dated 12 June 1920, he was informed that he had been chosen as the acting dean of the faculty and was offered to begin his duties.

 As newspapers of that time wrote, the university was expected to serve as a bright cresset illuminating the path for the Armenian people.
 It is not surprising that, in those difficult conditions, when even the physical existence of the Armenian nation was in question, when the country was filled with refugees and the wounds of the Armenian Genocide were still bleeding, Armenians were thinking about science and culture.
-"A handful of Armenians, subjected to the torment of endless bloodshed and suffering, with a fervent impulse of heart and soul, aspired to the beautiful, to the fine arts and enlightened science," wrote the daily newspaper ‘Narod’ in its February 1920 issue.
+"A handful of Armenians, subjected to the torment of endless bloodshed and suffering, with a fervent impulse of heart and soul, aspired to beauty, to the fine arts, and to enlightened science," wrote the daily newspaper ‘Narod’ in its February 1920 issue.